bukka/php-todo/php-openssl.md

   - https://github.com/php/php-src/issues/16766 - Add support for SCRAM-SHA-*-PLUS channel binding in PHP streams (e.g., tls-unique, tls-exporter)
 - **Feat**: Add option to not add SSL_OP_IGNORE_UNEXPECTED_EOF (opt in protection for truncation attack) - create a proper test with proxy and TCP FIN
   - https://github.com/php/php-src/issues/8369#issuecomment-1126940364 - note about that in the bug
+- **Bug**: The `SSL: Success` warning in failed connection does not make much sense
+  - https://github.com/php/php-src/issues/9261#issuecomment-1218471408 - Problem with enabling crypto on stream socket connection
 - **Feat**: Look into the way to identify current security level
   - https://github.com/php/php-src/issues/14201#issuecomment-2639712190 - Update tests to support RHEL legacy crypto policy
 - **Feat**: Extend setting of verification options